 The connector/inlet on the car is designed specifically to be durable for continuous use and to be safe.
 There are multiple standards based on manufacturer, country, and charging speed.
-The following is based on typical configuration for cars in New Zealand28:
+The following is based on typical configuration for cars in New Zealand29:

-NZTA issued guidelines29 in September 2016 on the socket types to install at public stations:
+NZTA issued guidelines30 in September 2016 on the socket types to install at public stations:

-- AC: Socketed Type 2 (with drivers bringing a cable like that pictured, to fit their car). - DC: CHAdeMO and Type 2 CCS (cabled), and optionally providing an AC Type 2 socket.
+- AC: Socketed Type 2 (with drivers bringing a cable like that pictured, to fit their car). - DC: CHAdeMO and Type 2 CCS (cabled), supplemented with an AC Type 2 socket.